 Using real people in your hero shot increases site conversion rates by 35%.
 But, a hero shot doesn’t have to be of a person – it can be anything.
 Perhaps most importantly, remember to stay on-brand with your hero image.
 Consistency is key.

-Show your Values (and Values)
+Show your Values

 You can use a hero shot to show the value of your product or service while simultaneously showing your firm’s values.
 The importance of building and maintaining trust with your audience cannot be overstated here.

 For a vitamin company, a hero shot of a woman looking relieved after taking a custom vitamin blend might work.
 Remember, a picture speaks a thousand words.
 Don’t forget to pack every inch of opportunity into your hero shot to show your audience who you are and what you can do for them.